petri-labs/mokita/x/gamm/README.md

 :::

 ::: warning
-There is now a 100 OSMO fee for creating pools.
+There is now a 100 MOKI fee for creating pools.
 :::

 ### Join pool